Sigzaa/Griffsort-Bevy/README.md

 ATTENTION!!!

-Project is very jung and grow fast, because of that **almost all documentation is outdated**!
+Project is very jung and grow up fast, because of that **almost all documentation is outdated**!